 During a home energy assessment, an energy auditor or insulation contractor will be able to recommend appropriate insulation levels and tell you which insulation materials might work best in certain locations.
 For example, cellulose insulation is a popular and relatively inexpensive choice for attic insulation.
 Many homeowners choose rigid foam or spray foam insulation for rim joists and basement walls.
 Insulating basement walls to at least two feet below grade is highly cost effective.
 Consulting with an energy advisor is the best way to determine what insulation materials will work best in your home as well as discuss indoor moisture or other health and safety concerns.

-- Reduced Energy Demand – Effective insulation means that it takes less heat to make your home comfortable and will reduce heating demand no matter what fuel you use to heat your home.
+- Lower Heating and Cooling Costs – Effective insulation means that it takes less heat to make your home comfortable and will reduce heating demand no matter what fuel you use to heat your home.